-Since acquiring the Neita property, Unigold has built an extensive and detailed geological database with information gathered from more than 8,800 grab samples, 28,900 m of trenching, 32,700 soil samples, hundreds of line kilometres of airborne and ground geophysics, extensive stream sediment sampling and more than 66,000 m of drilling, mainly on the Los Candelones deposit, and other targets on the property.
+Since acquiring the Neita property, Unigold has built an extensive and detailed geological database with information gathered from more than 15,600 grab samples, 29,900 m of trenching, 32,700 soil samples, hundreds of line kilometres of airborne and ground geophysics, extensive stream sediment sampling and more than 89,000 m of drilling, mainly on the Candelones deposit, and other targets on the property.
 This extensive geological information is an invaluable exploration tool for Unigold and continues growing.
-In 2012, total metres drilled on Neita increased significantly and the total metres on the project to date increased by approximately 50%.
+In 2013, total metres drilled on Neita decreased slightly as drilling required to deliver an initial mineral resource was completed in June.